 - Diarrhea, which can also be bloody

 Other illnesses can also lead to the same symptoms.
-Therefore, it is important that you consult a doctor to determine whether you have salmonellosis.
+Therefore, it is important that you consult a vet.

 Salmonella Prevention and Precautions

-With arboreal and terrestrial reptiles, such as snakes, avoiding salmonella infection is easy.
-Ensuring that the sanitation in and around your snake’s enclosure is maintained can help reduce your risk of infection significantly.
+With all snakes, including ball pythons and corn snakes, avoiding a salmonella infection is easy.
+Ensuring that the sanitation in and around your snake’s enclosure is maintained will reduce the risk of infection.

-Removing your snake feces swiftly will prevent the bacteria from being transferred to the bedding and the rest of the enclosure.
-As an added precautionary method to keep your vivarium clean, you should also scoop out about a handful of the substrate surrounding the dropping.
+Removing your snake’s feces swiftly will prevent the bacteria from being transferred to the bedding and the rest of the enclosure.
+As a precautionary method to keep your vivarium clean, you should also scoop out some of the substrate surrounding the droppings.

 2) Wear Gloves

-Always wear gloves and a face mask while cleaning your snake’s enclosure.
-This will prevent the bacteria from getting in contact with your hands and face.
+Wear gloves and a face mask (if you can) while cleaning your snake’s enclosure.
+This will prevent the bacteria from getting into your mouth.

-Once you’ve finished cleaning or handling your snake, remove your gloves and wash your hands thoroughly with warm, soapy water for 20 seconds.
-You must also wash your hands after touching your snake feed, its water bowl or any other object inside the snake enclosure.
+Once you’ve finished cleaning or handling your snake, remove your gloves and wash your hands thoroughly with warm, soapy water.
+You must also wash your hands after touching your snake’s feed, water bowl, or any other object inside the snake enclosure.

 3) Prevent Food Contamination